Erica Barlow

 Earth and Environmental Science (Geos1211; ~100 students): 2016-2017

-First year course, includes a two-day field trip exploring the geology of the Blue Mountains and Bathurst regions of NSW, including visiting an active coal mine.
+First year course, included a two-day field trip that explored the geology of the Blue Mountains and Bathurst regions of NSW, and included a visit to an active coal mine.

 Earth Structures (Geos3171"; ~20 students): 2014-2016

-Third year course, includes a week-long field trip at Bermagui on the NSW South Coast.
+Third year course, included a week-long structural geology field trip at Bermagui on the NSW South Coast.

 One-on-one or in small groups, outside of class hours, as required.